-5. Classification-Types
+5. Classification Types

-5.1 Three types of manifold papers are described, according to life expectancy level.
+5.1 Three types of file folder stock are described, according to life expectancy level.
 These life expectancy levels are differentiated by pH and type of filler or sizing, or both.
-For situations where the records will be handled frequently, the grade is described as "high referral."
-A folding endurance value of 300 is specified for this grade, and the purchaser may wish to specify all or part cotton or linen.
+For situations where the folders will be handled frequently the grade is specified as "high usage."
+A higher folding endurance requirement is specified for this category, and the purchaser may wish to specify all or part cotton or fully bleached wood pulp, or a mixture.